 This stage included a new three-storey common building with an enclosed glazed walkway.
 The steel framed building was finished with vitrapanel and extensive thermally broken glazing.

 This stage included a soft refurbishment of 256 existing student dorm rooms, administration area, gym, laundry and dining area; including new doors, painting, floors and sundry metalwork.

 Landscaping and External Works

 This included new services infrastructure, asphalt surfaces, kerbing, concrete pavements, granite paving, bluestone paving, gravel, fencing, street furniture, soft landscaping surfaces and planting.

-All stages were completed within a fully operational college which required extensive planning and co-operation with the Mannix College Management.
+All stages were completed whilst the campus remained fully operational which required extensive planning and co-operation with Mannix College management.